initialcommit-com/git-sim/README.md

 - Color commits by parameter, such as author with the `--color-by=author` option
 - Choose between dark mode (default) and light mode
 - Specify output formats of either jpg, png, mp4, or webm
+- NEW: `--interactive` writes a self-contained HTML page instead of an image: hover a commit for its full message, author, date and ancestry, click to copy its sha, pan and zoom, and flip a **Before / After** switch that replays the command (step by step for `rebase -i` and cherry-pick ranges).
+One file, no external requests, easy to attach to a PR or share
 - Combine with bundled command [git-dummy](https://github.com/initialcommit-com/git-dummy) to generate a dummy Git repo and then simulate operations on it
 - Animation only: Add custom branded intro/outro sequences if desired
 - Animation only: Speed up or slow down animation speed as desired